Frequently asked questions

 How do I join the St. Paul’s community?

 You can become a part of our parish community by worshiping with us.
 Worship is the central thing we do in the Episcopal Church.
 We hope you will give us your contact information, so that we can follow up with you about other opportunities we offer — education, social activities, outreach to the community, etc. You can include your contact information in our guest book (near the entrance) or by contacting the church office at 785-632-3200.

 Becoming a member of St. Paul’s makes you a full participant in the life of our church, including voting privileges at our Annual Parish Meeting.
 Once you become a member, we expect you to help us carry out our mission here in Clay Center.
 That involves being with us regularly for worship, remaining faithful in prayer, and offering a portion of your time, talent and treasure for building up the Kingdom of God.
 We invite — and encourage — all members to make a formal financial pledge each year as a way to commit yourself to Christ, and to help our leaders plan a budget for the coming year.

 Do you accept gay people, divorced people, or people who aren't sure about this whole "Christianity" thing?

 Yes.
 We accept all people as equal at St. Paul’s.
+It is more important that you love than whom you love.
 There are no restrictions on guests or members.

 What do I do if I have a pastoral emergency?